Bookmark and Share

-Game Sound Design Logo
+Game Sound Design Glossary

 Hydrophones can provide some really interesting underwater recordings.
 Often bordering on the abstract, you can always get some new sounds from old techniques.